ndipatri/GoogleActionsWorkshop/README.md

 do this before attending the workshop.

-If all this has scared you away from creating a GCP account, that's ok :-) You can still attend the workshop and get through 90% of the content.
-You just won't be able to shoot Ping Pong balls with your voice :-(
+If all this has scared you away from creating a GCP account, that's ok :-) You can still attend the workshop and get through all of the content.
+You will still be able to shoot your catapult, you just won't be  able to use your voice to do it!